captainsafia/talks/slides.md

 <!-- now, i'll admit that i've had a love-hate relationship with ApiExplorer as an abstraction. at times, i've felt that it was redundant to have yet another way to describe endpoints in an application? why not just use openapi directly instead of this middleman abstraction? -->

 ---

-*insert image about being powerful here*
+layout: image
+image: ./images/voltron-power.webp
+backgroundSize: contain
+---

 <!-- but as it turns out, apiexplorer is powerful because it describes apis with a greater level of fidelity than openapi does and the richness of that abstraction makes it particularly powerful. -->